Wilcherry Project, South Australia (Alliance 100%)

 In 1997 Acacia, identified a strong gold-in-calcrete anomaly at the Weednanna which is coincident with a prominent NNW-trending magnetic anomaly.
 Successive drilling campaigns identified gold mineralisation associated with skarn alteration and brecciation in the contact aureole of the adjacent granite.
 Weednanna is now known to be a magnetite breccia in carbonate altered rocks forming a skarn near the contact with a granite intrusion and containing elevated gold, bismuth, tin, uranium, lead and zinc.

 In 2002, Aquila Resources acquired the Project tenements to explore for IOCG deposits similar to Olympic Dam.
 In 2006, Trafford Resources Ltd (Trafford) acquired the Project tenements from Aquila.

-Trafford and IronClad Mining Limited (IronClad) made a substantial investment on the Project, including but not limited to, defining Direct Shipping [iron] Ore (DSO) in magnetite skarns, banded iron formations and near surface iron oxide deposits.
-Trafford established Mineral Resources totalling 224 Mt @ 28.8% iron in seven deposits, with 2.9 Mt @ 55.5% iron being either DSO or Dry Magnetic Separation product (source: Trafford Annual Report 2014).
+Trafford and IronClad Mining Limited (IronClad) made a substantial investment on the Project, including but not limited to, defining Direct Shipping Iron Ore (DSO) in magnetite skarns, banded iron formations and near surface iron oxide deposits.
+Trafford established Mineral Resources totaling 224 Mt @ 28.8% iron in seven mainly hematite deposits, with 2.9 Mt @ 55.5% iron being either DSO or Dry Magnetic Separation product (source: Trafford Annual Report 2014).

 The discovery of high grade tin in this region potentially represents a new and significant tin province in South Australia.

-(2) Refer to Tyranna Resources Ltd's ASX Announcement dated 2 August 2016 for further details.
+Refer to Tyranna ASX Announcement dated 2 August 2016 for further details.